khalid-hussain/shaheen/chap20.md

 "The King understands the interests of the church better than us."

-When Bashir Bin Hassan was talking to the Inspector, Badr bin Mughira went close to Rabia from behind her and while cutting the ropes of her hands and feet, whispered to her and said, "Rabia!
+When Bashir bin Hassan was talking to the Inspector, Badr bin Mughira went close to Rabia from behind her and while cutting the ropes of her hands and feet, whispered to her and said, "Rabia!
 Will you be able to ride a horse?"